Natural gas regulator vent tips and vent line protector

 - The vent line should discharge away from people, fresh air intakes, or windows.

 Vent Line Protector

-The IMAC Vent Line Protector (VLP) is a new product being used on houses and businesses in areas prone to flooding, such as coastal areas, facilities near rivers, low lying areas, or in pits or below ground applications.
+The IMAC Vent Line Protector (VLP) is a new product used on houses and businesses in areas prone to flooding, such as coastal areas, facilities near rivers, low lying areas, or in pits or below ground applications.
 The VLP protects gas regulator vent lines from encroaching water.
-Designed specifically for guarding natural gas and LPG lines, the VLP is installed on the vent line and usually is “open.”
+Explicitly designed for guarding natural gas and LPG lines, the VLP is installed on the vent line and usually is “open.”
 However, if water enters the vent line via the VLP, a float will seal the vent line shut.
 Alternately, when the water recedes, the float will drop, re-opening the vent to its normal position.

 Another scenario where the VLP may be of assistance is in high snowfall areas, where snow routinely blocks regulators’ vent openings.
-Perhaps a VLP could provide the extra protection from intruding moisture and save the regulator from damage and corrosion.
+Perhaps a VLP could provide extra protection from intruding moisture and save the regulator from damage and corrosion.
 If you have experience using the Vent Line Protector in a snow application, we’d love to hear your insights on it.